 What is Cognitive Behavioral Therapy?

-Cognitive Behavioral Therapy, or more commonly known as CBT, is a therapeutic technique that is used to address and resolve problems while increasing happiness.
-CBT focuses on changing thinking patterns and behaviors as it addresses the relationship between thoughts, emotions and behaviors.
+Cognitive Behavioral Therapy, or more commonly known as CBT, is a therapeutic technique that is used to address and resolve mental health problems while increasing happiness.
+Cognitive-behavioral therapy focuses on changing thinking patterns and behaviors as it addresses the relationship between thoughts, emotions, and behaviors.
 Unlike traditional therapy, based on the psychoanalysis of Freud, CBT is a highly practical therapy based on skills and tools, rather than analysis of childhood wounds.
 CBT has been supported by evidence and can be applied to most of life’s challenges and difficulties.
-Knowing what is behavioral therapy and finding specialized treatment can significantly help patients suffering from any type of mental disorder such as anxiety or depression.
+Knowing what is behavioral therapy and finding a specialized treatment can significantly help patients suffering from any type of mental disorder such as anxiety or depression.

 It is this connection between the thoughts that a person has and the feelings they experience which is important and at the heart of CBT.
-Based off this connection, Beck coined the term automatic thoughts, which describe the thoughts a person might have that illicit emotions.
-Through identifying the thoughts that are negative and unhelpful, a person can begin to understand and eventually overcome the difficulties they are struggling to manage.
+Based off this connection, Beck coined the term automatic thoughts, which describe the thoughts a person might have that elicit emotion.
+By identifying the thoughts that are negative and unhelpful, a person can begin to understand and eventually overcome the difficulties they are struggling to manage.

 Cognitive behavioral approach

-Using a cognitive behavioral approach, the therapists at APEX Recovery will help you develop insight and understanding regarding your automatic thoughts and the relationship they have with your mood and substance use.
-This hands-on approach to resolving problems focuses on goal setting as the client and therapist work together to identify problems, brainstorm new strategies for addressing problems and implementing positive solutions.
+Using a cognitive behavioral approach, the cognitive behavioral therapists at APEX Recovery will help you develop insight and understanding regarding your automatic thoughts and the relationship they have with your mood and substance use disorders.
+These hands-on evidence-based treatments focus on goal setting as the client and cognitive behavioral therapist work together to identify problems, brainstorm new strategies for addressing problems and implementing positive solutions.